rackerlabs/design-system/_docs/layout/navigation.md

 <div class="row">
 {% column left:"col-md-4" %}

--   The Rackspace® logo  button triggers the global dashboard.
+-   Clicking the Rackspace® Fanatiguy logo icon opens the global dashboard.

 -   The product name to the left of the logo shows the currently selected product.